saeedNW/IQ-Test/README.md

 # IQ-Test
-this is a simle incomplete IQ test game
+this is a simple incomplete IQ test game